Amid backlash, it's a make or break moment for big tech.

 While technology companies have largely avoided regulation in the United States, they're already in the crosshairs of European regulators.

-Google was hit with a $2.7 billion fine last year over charges the company unfairly favored its Google shopping business over competitors.
+Google was hit with a $2.7 billion fine last year over charges that its search engine unfairly favored its shopping business over competitors.
 Another EU ruling last year called on Apple to repay the Irish government $15.4 billion in back taxes, over charges the company benefited from unfair tax loopholes — even though the Irish government doesn't want the money.

-The EU is also about to establish a new rule in May called General Data Protection Regulation, or GDPR for short.
-The GDPR covers how companies store your data, and requires them to alert authorities within 72 hours of a data breach.
+The EU is also about to establish a new rule in May called General Data Protection Regulation, or GDP, which covers how companies store data, and requires them to alert authorities within 72 hours of a data breach.

-Even without regulation being passed in the United States, the new rule is expected to have serious impact on American companies, which could be fined 4 percent of their global revenue or 20 million Euros — whichever number is higher — if they don't comply.
+Even without regulation being passed in the United States, the new rule is expected to have serious impact on American companies, which could be fined 4 percent of their global revenue or 20 million euros — whichever is higher — if they don't comply.

-"The interesting thing is, as the Europeans regulate these platforms, much of that regulation applies to the platforms globally," said Taplin.
+"The interesting thing is, as the Europeans regulate these platforms, much of that regulation applies to the platforms globally," Taplin said.
 "The effect of European regulation will be felt here in the United States."

 The first big attempt at regulation, the Honest Ads Act, was introduced last year.
-The bill would require technology companies to be more transparent about who is paying for an online ad.
-It is currently in the Senate and could change the way tech companies, which rely heavily on advertising, conduct business.
-However, four months after it was introduced, it's still lingering in the Senate.
+The bill would require technology companies to be more transparent about who is paying for online ads.
+It could change the way tech companies, which rely heavily on advertising, conduct business, but four months after it was introduced, it's still lingering in the Senate.

-"Slowly but surely, they [the big tech companies] are coming around to accept responsibility," said Taplin.
+"Slowly but surely, they are coming around to accept responsibility," Taplin said of the big tech companies.
 "But they are also trying to avoid having any regulations passed."

 Re-evaluating the role of technology in our lives